MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-app.md

 ### Welcome message

-Once the Sales app app is deployed, each user is welcomed by an engaging message from the Sales bot in Teams.
+Once the Sales app is deployed, each user is welcomed by an engaging message from the Sales bot in Teams.
 This message outlines the key capabilities in Sales app and provides direct links to comprehensive feature documentation and other learning resources.

 ## How to use Sales app?